 It is important to remember that it is not the child’s fault.
 Parents must also not blame themselves.
 Getting angry or punishing the child could make the problem worse.
 Supporting and praising the efforts of the child to stay dry will help the child to become dry sooner.
 Getting medical help relieves the anguish for the family.

-Over production of urine at night
+- Over production of urine at night

-Hyperactivity of the bladder
+- Hyperactivity of the bladder

-Lack of arousal from sleep
+- Lack of arousal from sleep

 Children with isolated bedwetting usually do not have any underlying problem.
 However if a child has been wet right from birth, always wet day and night, or never achieved toilet training, then it is essential to see a Paediatric Urologist to make sure that there is no associated medical problem like ectopic ureter, where one kidney drains not into the bladder but, outside the body directly.